 Design and Build Contractor's Liability

-What is a Contractor's Liability under a Design & Build Contract?
+How to Assess a Contractor's Liability under a Design & Build Contract?

 Fitness for Purpose